 Although this should really go without saying, there are many of us who massively overlook the importance of sunscreen and sun protection.
 Sunburn is a serious issue, especially during the summer months.
-Chances are you’ll be engaging with more outdoor activities and will spend more time outside.
+Chances are you’ll be engaging in more outdoor activities and will spend more time outside.
 If you’re going on holiday then this is even more important.

 If you’re excessively exposed to the sun, you may begin to get sore, red skin due to exposure to the sun’s UV rays, resulting in itching, flaking or peeling.
 But you don’t necessarily have to literally burn to be damaged by the skin.
 Simple exposure to UV rays can significantly increase your chances of developing serious conditions such as skin cancer.
 It can cause your skin to age faster too.

 So, you’re going to have to take active steps to protect yourself from the sun!
 A good place to start is using SPF.
 This will provide an effective barrier and is available in a range of products, ranging from face creams to body lotions, lip balms and more.
 If you feel your skin has already been excessively exposed to the sun, you should look into how to deal with sun damaged skin.

 On top of general skincare, it’s a good idea to remember that UV rays can impact other parts of your body too.
 It’s a good idea to wear a sun hat with a wide brim to protect your scalp from sun exposure (this is particularly important if your scalp is visible or have thinner hair).
 You should also make sure to wear sunglasses with UV-resistant lenses outdoors.

 Make sure you’re wearing lightweight clothing that won’t over-expose your skin too much to the midday sun as well, however tempting it might be.
 You can use thin cover-ups to help protect shoulders and try to remember to use suncream on your toes to avoid a pair of accidentally burned flip-flop feet!